tetrabit/bible-shorts-generator/README.md

 - `video.backend: "qwen3"` will attempt to use a local Qwen3-VL checkout for text-to-video (set `models.qwen3.repo_dir` to the clone path).
 If Qwen3-VL is missing, it falls back to SDXL with a warning.

 To use Qwen3-VL:
-1. Setup will attempt to clone https://github.com/QwenLM/Qwen3-VL into `models/qwen3-vl` and pip install it editable.
-If cloning/installation fails, clone manually into `models/qwen3-vl` and install per README.
+1. Setup will attempt to clone https://github.com/QwenLM/Qwen3-VL into `models/qwen3-vl`.
+If cloning fails, clone manually into `models/qwen3-vl`.
-2. Follow Qwen3-VL’s README to download weights and install its dependencies inside your virtualenv.
+2. The upstream repo currently lacks `setup.py`/`pyproject`; follow Qwen3-VL’s README to install its requirements and download weights inside your virtualenv (pip install -e won’t work out of the box).
 3. Set `video.backend: "qwen3"` in `config.yaml`.
 4. Run `./run.sh test` to confirm the repo is detected; generation will fail if Qwen3-VL is not importable (no fallback).
 ```